Qwilr is built on the following three principles:

 Investing in Undeniable Bestness is an investment in the long term and this means resisting the temptation of short term gains.
 These give us an illusion of progress but are actually accruing a kind of value debt.
 Don't believe the hype, nothing is free.
 When we take shortcuts around delivering real value, it means we will need to pay down that debt at some point in the future - and if we fail to do so, and debt grows too large, we will default.

-Undeniable Bestness means being hard on ourselves and have strong personal benchmarks of quality.
+Undeniable Bestness means being hard on ourselves and having strong personal benchmarks of quality.
 It means accommodating to a permanent state of dissatisfaction.
 I believe this dissatisfaction is a good thing.
 It keeps us productive.
 It keeps us pushing ourselves forward.
 Whenever we reach a summit, we’re already looking to the next one.